 One of the ways in which altitude sickness in Peru can affect it is by making your digestion slower and heavier.
 Considering that Cusco is 3,400 meters above sea level, the healthier and lighter you eat, the better, especially the first few days.
 For this reason, we cannot think of a better place to eat in Cusco than Organika, a small restaurant specializing in organic and local food, with a wide range of vegetarian dishes as well.
 It is about a 5-minute walk from the Plaza de Armas, and its interior terrace is luxurious.

 Regarding the menu, they have veggie pizzas, soups, chicken, trout, pasta, salads and even a lot of delicious desserts.
 At the time of publishing this article, Organika is also the fifth most valued restaurant in Cusco on TripAdvisor.

-Pachapapa, which means “father sky” in Quechua (the “made earth” would be Pachamama) is one of the best places to eat in Cusco.
-There you will be able to choose between the most representative typical Peruvian dishes such as ají de gallina, caucha, ceviche and chicharrones.
+Pachapapa, which means “father sky” in Quechua (the “made earth” would be Pachamama) is one of the best restaurants in Cusco.
+In this restaurant you will be able to choose between the most representative typical Peruvian dishes such as ají de gallina, causa, ceviche and chicharrones.
 In addition, it is one of the few restaurants in the area that has a clay oven, so it also offers delicious roast meats, including guinea pig, and even pizzas.

 Pachapapa is located in an old house, next to the square in the bohemian neighborhood of San Blas.
 It is a cozy and traditional place with a charming patio.
-Open every day, from 12 to 22 hours.
+It opens every day, from 12 to 22 hours.